Topsoil Tons ↔ Cubic Yards Calculator

 Because of these variables, suppliers usually work with weight ranges rather than exact numbers, which is why calculators that assume one fixed conversion often lead to inaccurate orders.

 Cubic yards measure volume, while tons measure weight.
-Converting between them requires understanding soil density.
+Converting topsoil CY to tons requires understanding soil density.
 On average, one cubic yard of topsoil weighs between 1.1 and 1.4 tons, depending on moisture and compaction.

 How the Topsoil Tons Calculator Works